 My name is Melanie Phillips and I am one half of our pet portraits business.
-Nicholas and I met at college and after spending a few years doing a variety of illustration jobs with London based publishers.
-We decided we wanted to set up on our own..and here we are today.
+Nicholas and I met at college and after spending a few years doing a variety of illustration jobs with London based publishers, we decided to set up on our own..and here we are today.
 Every business is unique and I don't think we know a husband and wife artist team quite like us!
 It has taken us a lot of time and effort to become successful in what we do and we are very proud of our achievements.
-The photo below is of myself and our Tibetan Terrier Lily in our art studio.
+The photo below is of myself and our Tibetan Terrier Lily in our Art Studio.

-I grew up on a small holding surrounded by animals.
+I grew up on a smallholding surrounded by animals.
 I was in my element.
 Chickens, ducks, guinea fowl, geese, a goat, pigs, piglets, cows, calves, sheep and lambs.
-They all had names, they all were my best pals and I loved it.
-I had 15 acres to roam in and play camps, a little stream to dam up to make little puddles and ponds for the ducks and trees to make houses in.
+They all had names, they were my best pals and I loved it.
+I had 15 acres to roam in and build camps, a little stream to dam up to make little puddles and ponds for the ducks and trees to make houses in.
 It was a great childhood!

 Nicholas and I met at art college in Bournemouth and Poole Art College and studied there for 2 years.
-We stayed in Bournemouth after college ended, however with both of us having grown up in the countryside we knew our aim was to move back to where we were surrounded by trees and fields and live the slower pace of life.
+We stayed in Bournemouth after college ended, however with both of us having grown up in the countryside we knew our aim was to move back to a slower pace of life.

 We moved into our cottage, our first home, in the heart of the rural countryside in Wales and we love it here.
 We have a fairly large garden, just under a third of an acre to play with and this enables me to have chickens and care for the garden.
 My garden is my haven and it's great to escape the bustle of our pet portraits studio for some tranquil peace and quiet.
 To hear the birds singing and the distant sound of a tractor is heavenly.